9-FS/fmt_num/readme.md

 Scaling describes the usage of [decimal / metric / SI unit prefixes](https://en.wikipedia.org/wiki/Metric_prefix) or [binary / IEC unit prefixes](https://en.wikipedia.org/wiki/Binary_prefix) to increase readability; though no scaling and scientific notation are also supported.\
 Rounding can be done either to a specified magnitude or to a number of significant digits.\
 Separators can be freely adjusted.
 The group separator separates groups of digits every 3 digits before the decimal separator, while the decimal separator separates the integer and fractional parts of a number.\
 The sign behaviour can be set to only show the sign when the number is negative ("-"), which is the default, or always show the sign ("+" and "-").
-The latter can be useful for highlighting differences.
+The latter can be useful for highlighting differences. \
+By default rounding can create trailing zeros.
+They can optionally be removed.

 ## Installation